The Gatsby Benchmarks

 1. A stable careers programme

-With our careers programme, which is delivered in PSHE lessons, students learn about a range of different careers, about how to prepare and apply for jobs.
+With our careers programme, which is delivered in character curriculum lessons, students learn about a range of different careers, about how to prepare and apply for jobs.
 They also have the opportunity to complete work experience.

 2. Learning from career and labour market information